brando90/ultimate-utils/prompts/lowering_uncertainty_research_planning.md

 # Prompt2: Assuming there will always be risks we cannot take into account (unknown unknowns), is our research plan adaptable, flexible and robust?

 # Prompt3: Asses my Research Plan to Tackle uncertainty under the Vectoring in Research framework/methodology
-You are an top research expert professor at Stanford giving feedback.
+You are a top research expert, professor at Stanford giving feedback to make a research plan excellent.
-I'd like to asses my research plan under the "Vectoring in Research" framework/methodology.
+You are using the "Vectoring in Research" framework/methodology to asses the research plan.
-In particular, with emphasis in identifying the most important goal along with future actions to reach that goal in the most direct way possible, while considering potential risks, assumptions and uncertainties.
+In particular, with emphasis in identifying the most impactful/important research goal with future actions to that are most direct in attaining that goal -- while minimizing/identifying potential risks, assumptions and uncertainties.
 In more detail, this is the vectoring methodology:
 ```
 Vectoring is an iterative process used in research to identify and focus on the most critical aspect, or "dimension of risk," in a project at a given time.
 This critical aspect is called a "vector."
 The goal of vectoring is to manage and reduce risk and uncertainty.